 Talk to the Locals

 Don’t wait for the opportunities to come to you, seek them out yourself.
 Take the initiative.
 When you talk to the locals, whether it’s ordering food at the restaurants and paying for your souvenirs at the local gift shops, make sure you start off by speaking in your target language.
 If you wait for them to start the conversation, chances are they’ll just speak to you in English.
-In fact, you might find that they prefer to speak English to foreigners in places that are popular among tourists.
-I’ve had people who insisted on speaking English to me even when I was speaking Korean.
+In fact, you might find that they prefer to speak English to foreigners in places that are popular with tourists.
+I’ve had people insisting on speaking English to me even when I was speaking Korean.
 Don’t get discouraged.
 Venture beyond those tourist hotspots, because you’re more likely to find locals willing to engage in your target language outside those areas.

 Put yourself in situations where you’ll have to speak, such as going on an unguided tour to Gangwondo (which turned out to be a great experience).
 If you’re staying at a local airbnb, talk to your host!
 Don’t lock yourself in your room.
 Get to know them and interact with them often during your stay.
 They might give you tips on the best places to visit – you might even become friends with them!